-Take a look at this chart on the Goldman Sachs Commodity Index....what do you think?
+Take a look at this chart.
+It's the Goldman Sachs Commodity Index....what do you think?

 I've made my investment decisions using my system.
 This is the system I used to more than treble my SIPP last year.